This guide will usher you through your user profile and cover how to find your API key, check your account credits and look at your recent API calls.

 The credentials section of your profile is where you can find and manage your API keys.
 Below, you’ll see that your profile comes with a pre-populated API key that was created when you signed up.
 This key, will be labeled “default-key”, and will show up in the algorithm console when trying out algorithms in the browser.

-Click the pencil icon to edit the permissions and update the key.
+Click the menu icon next to a key to edit or delete it.
 You can also create and delete new API keys if you are looking for more modular API key permissions.
 Follow this Customizing API Keys & Access guide to learn more.

 The account section of your profile is where you’ll find the information about your account usage and your credits.

-The graph on the left shows your account balance history over the last 30 day period.
-On the right, you’ll more details about your account, such as the number of free credits remaining in this 30 day cycle as well as the total number of credits available, including your purchased credits.
-You can also purchase more credits through this page by clicking on the purple button.
+The card on the left shows details about your account, such as the number of free credits remaining in this 30 day cycle as well as the total number of credits available, including your purchased credits.
+You can also purchase more credits through this page by clicking Purchase Credits.
+The card to the right displays your payment information, if any, and allows you to update or remove your current payment method.

 If you have earned credits by publishing your own algorithms, you’ll see the amount you’ve earned in USD as well.

-Below the account overview, you’ll see menu options to view your Usage, Earnings, and Transactions.
+Below the account overview, you’ll see a chart of your balance over time, then menu options to view your Usage, Earnings, and Transactions.

 The usage section displays the date, the algorithms you’ve called, and the stats on your usage.